-We have issued a separate document which contains the results of our audit procedures to comply with OMB Circular A-133 and the State Single Audit Guidelines.
+We have issued a separate document which contains the results of our audit procedures to comply with the Uniform Guidance and the State Single Audit Guidelines.

 OTHER INFORMATION IN DOCUMENTS CONTAINING AUDITED FINANCIAL STATEMENTS

 Our responsibility does not extend beyond the audited financial statements identified in this report.
 We do not have any obligation to and have not performed any procedures to corroborate other information contained in client prepared documents, such as official statements related to debt issues.